Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Methodology

 \textbf{Accuracy Reward for Short-form Response Generation.} This reward directly assesses whether the generated short-form responses match the ground truth answers.
 We use the exact matching (EM) to measure accuracy, giving a score of 1 for a match and 0 for a mismatch.
 Thus, we can ensure that the generated short-form response correctly answers the question based on the context, making LLMs more faithful in short-form response generation.

-\textbf{Proxy Reward for Long-form Response Generation.} Evaluating the faithfulness of the generated long-form responses via the rule-based verification remains challenging.
-This is because these long-form answers are often free-form, making rule-based verification ineffective \citep{zheng2025deepresearcherscalingdeepresearch, openai2025deep}.
+\textbf{Proxy Reward for Long-form Response Generation.} Evaluating the faithfulness of long-form responses via the rule-based verification remains challenging.
+This is because these long-form answers are often free-form, making rule-based verification ineffective \citep{openai2025deep}.
 Therefore, instead of directly evaluating the faithfulness of the long-form response, we propose a proxy reward to evaluate it implicitly, as the faithfulness of a long-form answer can be measured by its ability to drive the LLMs toward a correct short-form answer.
 Specifically, for each generated long-form answer $y_{lf}$, we replace the given context $c$ with it as new input and feed it to the LLM to check whether the LLM can produce the correct short-form answer based on $y_{lf}$.
 If the generated long-form response can enable the LLM to generate the correct answer, it indicates that the long-form response stays faithful to the context, contains complete and easy-to-understand sentences, and correctly addresses the question.
 Thus, we assign a reward score of 1 for the positive long-form response that helps the LLM to produce the correct final answer, and a reward score of 0 for those that lead to an incorrect answer.

-\textbf{Format Reward.} We also include a format reward that encourages adherence to a predefined output structure (e.g., using <think>, <long\_answer>, and <short\_answer> tags).
-Outputs that conform to this pattern receive a reward boost, thereby enhancing clarity and consistency.
-We use the string matching method to evaluate whether the generated responses adhere to the format, giving a score of 1 for a match and 0 for a mismatch.
+\textbf{Format Reward.} We also include a format reward that encourages adherence to a predefined output structure (e.g., using \textless think\textgreater, \textless long\_answer\textgreater, and \textless short\_answer\textgreater tags).
+Outputs that conform to this pattern receive a reward boost, thereby enhancing consistency.
+We use string matching to evaluate whether the generated responses adhere to the format, giving a score of 1 for a match and 0 for a mismatch.

 Finally, we use the sum of these three rewards as the final composite reward.
-It enhances the efficacy of the rule-based RL training framework, guiding the model toward generating more faithful responses in both short-form and long-form tasks.
-More details are shown in the Appendix \ref{appendix:grpo}.
+It enhances the efficacy of the RL training framework, guiding the model toward generating more faithful responses in both short-form and long-form tasks.
+More details are shown in the Appendix~\ref{appendix:grpo}.